 Eating Meat and Jesus Walt

 “WORST PLACE I'VE PROBABLY EVER BEEN TO!

 Long lines, terrible rides, annoying kids, stupid barbaric mascots, dumb music, unreasonably priced tickets, and nasty ‘food’!
 I mean really disney?
-You cheap pathetic a**holes cant afford tofu?
+You cheap pathetic a**holes can't afford tofu?
 As oppose to the dead animals you sell to your brainless customers?
-I just find it so funny how Disney, whos face of the company is a mouse, and has various other animals contributing to it's Disney glory, has the nerve to sell their carcasses?!
-Dont you guys realise if it weren't for animals, Disney would be NOTHING!
-All those talking little furries are what make Disney relevant, yet they sell their dismembered limbs smothered in plant based sauce, and seasoning to people as if its normal!
-ITS NOT!
-How dare them!
-Im so sick of people giving these money hungry animal hating cucks a pass, as if this crappy place is the temple of Jesus and we have to worship and kiss the ground Walt's crusty little cancerous feet walked on!
+I just find it so funny how Disney, whose face of the company is a mouse, and has various other animals contributing to its Disney glory, has the nerve to sell their carcasses?!
+Don't you guys realize if it weren't for animals, Disney would be NOTHING!
+All those talking little furries are what make Disney relevant, yet they sell their dismembered limbs smothered in plant based sauce, and seasoning to people as if it's normal!
+IT'S NOT!
+How dare they!
+I'm so sick of people giving these money hungry animal hating cucks a pass, as if this crappy place is the temple of Jesus and we have to worship and kiss the ground Walt's crusty little cancerous feet walked on!
 UGH I ABSOLUTELY HATE this place!
 I hate the entire concept of it, I hate the structure, I hate those fat ugly ‘princesses’ who resemble NONE of the characters!
 Its just a dumb place and I recommend it to NO ONE!” — Heidi R.

 It likely would never occur to the average person that eating animals at a place where animals walk around is inhumane.
 It’s a far-fetched complaint, but one seemingly coming from a good place.

 But the ensuing rant about religion and “ugly” princesses makes me think this is a person I probably wouldn't want to visit the park with in the future...

 I’ll Explain Later